bigezwest/SwiftfulSourceControl/.github/pull_request_template.md

  - [ ] I have made corresponding changes to the documentation (if applicable).

 ## Screenshots
-Insert any screenshots or videos (if applicable) to help explain your problem or demonstarate your changes.
+Insert any screenshots or videos (if applicable) to help explain your problem or demonstrate your changes.

 ## Additional Notes
 Add any other context or notes about the pull request here.
-This could inclucde necessary deployment changes, new dependencies, etc.
+This could include necessary deployment changes, new dependencies, etc.